CurveDocs/curve-docs/docs/deployments/amm.md

 # **Tricrypto-NG**

 !!!github "GitHub"
-    Source code for the `tricrypto-ng` contracts is available on [GitHub](https://github.com/curvefi/tricrypto-ng).
+    Source code for the `Tricrypto-NG` contracts is available on [GitHub](https://github.com/curvefi/tricrypto-ng).

 !!!warning "Implementations"
     Every Factory contract has pool, math and views implementations.
 The Factory on Ethereum has an additional gauge implementation. **Implementation contracts are upgradable.** They can be either replaced or additional implementation contracts can be set.
 Therefore, please **always make sure to check the most recent ones**.